yohatad/cssr4africa/cssr4africa/unit_tests/face_detection_test/README.md

 1. **Install the required software components:**

   Install the required software components to instantiate and set up the development environment for controlling the Pepper robot.
-Use the [CSSR4Africa Software Installation Manual](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D3.3.pdf)
+Use the [CSSR4Africa Software Installation Manual](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D3.3.pdf).
+You can use the README provided in the face detection node to install the necessary packages.

 2. **Clone and build the project (if not already cloned)**:
   - Move to the source directory of the workspace